judeaugustinej/Boss-in-the-cloud/Openstack/Neutron/README.md

 The management network is used for internal communication between hosts for services, such as the messaging service and database service.
 All hosts will communicate with each other over this network.

+Used for internal communication between OpenStack Components.
+IP address reachable within the data-center(Management Security Domain)
 ```
 ### API
 ```
 The API network is used to expose OpenStack APIs to users of the cloud and services within the cloud.
 Endpoint addresses for services, such as Keystone, Neutron, Glance, and Horizon, are procured from the API network.

+ This network is considered the Public Security Domain.
 ```
 ### External
 ```
+ The IP addresses on this network should be reachable by anyone on the Internet(Public security Domain).

-Once a router
-has been configured, this network becomes the source of floating IP addresses for instances and load balancer VIPs.
+Once a router has been configured, this network becomes the source of floating IP addresses for instances and load balancer VIPs.
 IP addresses in this network should be reachable by any client on the Internet.
 ```
 ### Guest
 ```
+Used for VM data communication within the cloud deployment.
+ (Guest Security Domain)
 The guest network is a network dedicated to instance traffic
 ```